 How to Make Breakfast Burrito

 Here’s a brief summary of our breakfast burrito recipe:

 Full measurements and detailed instructions are available below.
 Let’s just take a quick look at the best way to fold your burritos.Jump to Recipe

 How to Fold a Burrito

-Folding a burrito may be tricky, but it’s actually simple.
+Folding a burrito may seem tricky, but it’s actually quite simple.
 All you need to do is be extra careful:

-- Put the fillings in the center, slightly off to the bottom of the tortilla sheet.
+- Divide the fillings into four equal portions.
+Put the fillings in the center, slightly off to the bottom of the tortilla sheet.
 Pat down so the fillings lay flat.